VUW

 Dr. Blaom is a mathematician who has published in differential geometry, dynamical systems, fluid mechanics and machine learning.
 He also lectured in mathematics for many years.
 He is a co-creator and lead contributor for MLJ, an open-source machine learning platform launched by the Alan Turing Institute, London, in 2019.

 Visual abstracts are a 'movie poster' of a journal article displayed on social media that hooks a viewer's attention to read your article.
 Like a 3-minute thesis is a verbal elevator pitch, a visual abstract is a pictorial summary understood in a 30-second glance.
 Designed with icons and keywords, they are simpler than a graphical abstract and quicker to make.
 Visual abstracts are a powerful thinking tool for yourself and a valuable communication tool to engage others.
 The first half of the session is an interactive exploration of visual abstracts to inspire your imagination.
 The second half is a guided workshop where together we build your creative confidence by making a visual abstract.
-Please also see this collection of self-paced multimedia resources related to visual abstracts.

 Amanda Charlton Hon Clinical Senior Lecturer, University of Auckland